John Tronolone: Criminal career

+Tronolone was a regular guest at Joseph Sonken's Gold Coast Restaurant in Hollywood, Florida, which was frequented by other mobsters such as Vincent "Jimmy Blue Eyes" Alo, Meyer Lansky, Anthony "Tony Jack" Giacalone and Hyman "Pittsburgh Hymie" Martin, as well as entertainers including Cary Grant, Audrey Meadows, Frank Sinatra and Sammy Davis Jr., and the boxer Rocky Marciano.
+Tronolone maintained his family responsibilities from his residence in Florida, where he also operated a travel agency, Peter Pan World Travel Inc., in North Miami.

+In 1971, Tronolone was sentenced to two years’ probation and fined $1,000 after he was convicted of operating an illegal gambling business in Dade County.
+In 1975, he was convicted of operating a bookmaking operation with an estimated weekly income exceeding $1 million; Tronolone was sentenced to two years imprisonment with a $2,000 fine.

-Tronolone frequently served as facilitator between the Cleveland family and the Mafia Commission in New York.
-Since Cleveland was not a Commission member, their interests were served by front boss Anthony Salerno from the Genovese crime family.
+In the late 1970s, Tronolone became the consigliere, or counselor, of the Cleveland family.
+In this capacity, he frequently served as facilitator between the Cleveland family and the Mafia Commission in New York.
+Since Cleveland was not a Commission member, their interests were served by front boss Anthony "Fat Tony" Salerno from the Genovese family.
+Tronolone spent so much time with Salerno that he once joked to Cleveland underboss Angelo "Big Ange" Lonardo that he considered himself a member of both the Cleveland family and the Genovese family.
 Tronolone also helped Salerno with other important jobs.
-In 1980, Angelo Bruno, the boss of the Philadelphia crime family, was killed by rivals within his crime family.
-The Commission, upset with Bruno's unsanctioned murder, issued a death edict for Philadelphia gangster Johnny "Keys" Simone.
+On March 21, 1980, Angelo Bruno, the boss of the Philadelphia family, was killed by rivals within his crime family.
+The Commission, upset with Bruno's unsanctioned murder, issued a death edict for Philadelphia gangster John "Johnny Keys" Simone.
 Aware that he was in trouble, Simone traveled to Florida to ask Tronolone to intercede for him with Salerno.
 Tronolone called Salerno, who told him that Simone's fate was sealed.
 At Salerno's request, Tronolone assured Simone that everything was now OK and that he should return to New York and talk to Salerno.
-The reassured Simone returned to New York, where his body was discovered several days later.
+The reassured Simone returned to New York, where his body was discovered on September 19, 1980 after he was shot execution-style.